 What You Do With Your Check Should Depend on Your Circumstances

-The government is trying to get cash into the hands of the people who require it to meet their basic needs in this time of crisis.
+The federal government is trying to get cash into the hands of the people who require it to meet their basic needs in this time of crisis.

 If you are in this situation — or expect to be in the near future — you will probably be trying to figure out the best way to budget your money.

 “In medicine, it’s called triage,” Clark says.
 “It’s exactly what happens in the hospitals as they decide who to treat when — or who not to treat.
 You have to look at your bills the same way.
 You’ve got to think about what you must have.”

 Here’s how Clark says you should prioritize your spending to meet your basic needs:

 “At the top of the list is food.
 You either need money to buy food or you’ve got to come up with a way to get food.
 It could be through food stamps,” Clark says.

 “Next would be paying for your housing because you need to maintain a place to live.”

 “Once we can work again, for most of us that means having access to our vehicles,” says Clark.
 “So paying vehicle loans would follow housing.”